buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Self (30-foot radius)
 * **Duration**: 10 minutes

 You imbue plants within 30 feet of you with sentience and limited mobility, giving them the ability to communicate with you and follow simple commands.
-You can question plants about events that occurred in the spell's area within the last day, gaining information about creatures that have passed, weather, and other circumstances.
+You can question plants about events that occurred in the spell' \*\*s area within the last day, gaining information about creatures that have passed, weather, and other circumstances.
 You can also transform difficult terrain caused by plant growth (such as bushes and thick underbrush) into ordinary terrain for the duration of the spell.

 Alternatively, you can transform normal terrain where plants are present into difficult terrain that remains for the duration of the spell, causing vines and branches to hinder pursuers, for example.

-At the Narrator's discretion, the plants might perform other tasks on your behalf.
-The spell doesn't enable plants to uproot themselves and move around, but they can freely move branches, stems, and stalks.
-If a plant creature is in the area, you can communicate with it as if you shared a common language, but you don't gain any magical ability to influence it.
+At the Narrator' \*\*s discretion, the plants might perform other tasks on your behalf.
+The spell doesn' \*\*t enable plants to uproot themselves and move around, but they can freely move branches, stems, and stalks.
+If a plant creature is in the area, you can communicate with it as if you shared a common language, but you don' \*\*t gain any magical ability to influence it.
 This spell can cause plants created by the entangle spell to release a restrained creature.

 ### Spider Climb

-* **Magic List**: Transmutation
+* **Magic List**: Animal or Plant
 * **Level**: 2, Uncommon
 * **Casting Time**: 2 Actions
 * **Range**: Touch